✨ Health insurance, now in PayFit - learn more

 The benefit’s value is visible in the employees’ taxable gross figure on their payslip.

-They will also be required to inform HMRC via their online service about which benefits they wish to payroll and if they would like to exclude any specific employees from the PBIK scheme.
+They will also be required to inform HMRC, via its online service, about which benefits they wish to payroll, and whether they would like to exclude any specific employees from the PBiK scheme.
+They will still need to submit a P11D(b) form to report and pay Class 1A NIC due on the benefits.

 Should a company ever wish to deregister, they can use the same online service.

-However, it is worth noting that this must be completed before the start of the tax year and can't be done halfway through.
+However, it is worth noting that this must also be completed before the start of the tax year, and can’t be done halfway through.

-For the 2025/26 tax year, the following BIK rates apply:
+For the 2025/26 tax year, the following published BIK rates apply:

 Electric vehicles: 3% BIK rate